simantak-dabhade/ip/AI.md

 Also noticed that it is very good at making very large refactoring changes.

 Also learned that when it comes to generating tests, or updating them to deal with changes, the models were also really good.

+Also i realised that there is a very noticable and proper difference in the stengths of different models, eg: Claude Code vs Gemini CLI